-Finally, in the last counterfactual we use the model with wedges (see section 5.1) and set the covariance between sectoral wedges and multipliers to zero.
+Finally, in the last counterfactual we use the model with wedges (see subsection A of section V) and set the covariance between sectoral wedges and multipliers to zero.
 Figure 13 describes the result of this exercise.
 On average low-income countries would gain in this counterfactual.
 In particular, countries like India, Brazil, Mexico and Turkey (TUR) would see their income improve significantly because they have large wedges in high-multiplier sectors that are very distortive.
-By contrast, a number of high-income countries, such as Australia (AUS) and Ireland (IRL), would see a significant reduction of their income because these countries currently provide implicit subsidies to high-multiplier sectors that vanish in the counterfactual.34
+By contrast, a number of high-income countries, such as Australia (AUS) and Ireland (IRL), would see a significant reduction of their income because these countries currently provide implicit subsidies to high-multiplier sectors that vanish in the counterfactual.36